gbif/geocode/geocode-ws/README.md

-#geocode-ws
+# geocode-ws

 RESTful service that provides the reverse geocode functionality.
-The REST resource should be accessible at this URL This service is accessible at the URL `http://{server}:{httpPort}/reverse`.
+The REST resource should be accessible at this URL: `http://{server}:{httpPort}/reverse`.

 ## How to build this project